 When I asked several of the staff I met how long they’d worked at Half Moon, I was struck by the answers.
 Twenty years.
 Thirty.
 Ten.

-They’ve been there for decades, and are happy.
+They’ve been there for decades and seem happy.
 Wherever I drove on the resort property in my golf cart, at any time of day or night, not once did I pass an employee who didn’t smile and wave, or return anything other than a positive vibe.
-Imagine, it’s a 400-acre property and I was around and about for five days – how is this even possible?
+Imagine, it’s a 400-acre property and I was around and about for five days — how is this even possible?
 All I know is, Half Moon should hold training sessions so other big hotels from around the Caribbean can come and learn how to get such happy and on-point employees.

 Leaving Half Moon: Traveler Turned Vacationer

 After Half Moon, I had two days left to my vacation.
-I decided to spend them in Negril, an hour and 15 minutes drive away and usually my favorite place to be based when I stay in Jamaica.
-But honestly, I ended up wishing I’d stayed at Half Moon.
+I decided to spend them in Negril, one hour and 15 minutes’ drive away and usually my favorite place to be based when I stay in Jamaica.
+But I ended up wishing I’d stayed at Half Moon.
 And I finally got it.
 I got why people prefer to stay on their resort and relax.
 When you only have a few days to tune out the stresses of home, when your body and mind are exhausted, sometimes you don’t even want to hear the hustle and bustle of a town, any town.

-For More Information on Half Moon, including rates and Summer Specials, please visit their website here.
-And if you’ve vacationed there before, please feel free to share your experience right here!
+For more information on Half Moon, including rates and Summer Specials, please visit their website here.
+And if you’ve vacationed there before, please feel free to share your experience right here.

 Note: All articles and photos are Copyryight Lily Lebawit Girma, All Rights Reserved.